Moana’s Journey of Water Attraction Info & Construction

 There’s also a meet & greet in the queue for Walt Disney’s Enchanted Tiki Room during the Halloween and Christmas Parties.
 That’s about it.

 Moana is one of our favorite modern animated films (that soundtrack!) and is deserving of more representation in the parks.
 Its popularity probably doesn’t justify an E-Ticket addition, but an interactive play area seems well-suited to the film.

-Moreover, the plans for much of the Epcot overhaul have changed and been scaled back, with some components cut entirely.
-While we have every reason to believe that Moana’s Journey of Water is still happening, the finished product could look dramatically different than the concept art if Imagineering took the totality of the Epcot overhaul plans back to the drawing board.
+Moreover, the plans for much of the EPCOT overhaul have changed and been scaled back, with some components cut entirely.
+Fortunately, Moana’s Journey of Water is still happening, but the finished product could look different than the original concept art, as Imagineering has taken the EPCOT overhaul plans back to the drawing board with budgets being cut.
 However, it’s always the case that what’s built differs from concept art, so nothing really novel or surprising there.

 Ultimately, a lot could happen and change in the next several months, and we wouldn’t be surprised to see Moana’s Journey of Water open in literally any month between April and October 2023.